BHAGYAMUNI/team/README.md

 ## 📄 License
     Let me know if you’d like a sample `LICENSE` file or a short GitHub project description as well!

+   **Built during a hackathon to solve a real-world challenge of team formation. ✨**